This post may contain affiliate links. Please read our disclosure policy.

 Making your own deodorant saves money, is healthier for your body, and actually stops sweating and body odor.
 Seriously, jump on this bandwagon ASAP!

-In 2011, I went on a journey and started making homemade granola bars, natural cold and flu remedies like honey lemon ginger tea, elderberry syrup, homemade lip scrubs, and even went 10 days without shampoo (I don’t recommend that last one).
+In 2011, I went on a journey and started making homemade granola bars, natural cold and flu remedies like ginger lemon honey tea, elderberry syrup, homemade lip scrubs, and even went 10 days without shampoo (I don’t recommend that last one).

 It was during this time that I began questioning all the things I was putting in and on my body.

 To me, that’s reason enough to ditch commercial deodorants and make my own.
-I’ve been using the same recipe for over 11 years now and I absolutely love it and use it every day.
+I’ve been using the same recipe for over 13 years now, and I absolutely love it and use it every day.
 The only thing I change up is the essential oils I use, depending on what scent I feel like that season.

-The Best Natural Deodorant
+The Best Natural Deodorant Recipe

-No joke— you can put this deodorant on at 5AM, run a few miles, blend a the world’s Best Green Smoothie, throw on some work clothes, work an 8-hour shift and come home smelling good.
+No joke—you can put this deodorant on at 5AM, run a few miles, blend the world’s Best Green Smoothie, throw on some work clothes, work an 8-hour shift and come home smelling good.

-At first, my husband and I were baffled by how well it worked.
+At first, my husband and I were baffled by how well this DIY deodorant worked.
 We would smell each other’s armpits just to brag.
 Then we decided to push the boundaries and slathered it on before a long day of helping friends move.
-We sweat all day and came home smelling good!
+We sweated all day and still came home smelling good!

 You only need four ingredients to make your own all-natural deodorant.
 Chances are you probably have at least half of them already.
 You can buy arrowroot powder in the baking section of most natural food stores or online.